suzannecabral/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React makes it possible to build apps with complex and fast-paced user interactions.
+It is based on state, and changes what components are rendered based on the current state.
+This makes an app quicker when a user doesn't have to load unused information.

 1. Describe component state.

+State is information in an app that is changeable, such as user input or selections.
+The app renders components according to state changes.

 1. Describe props.

+Props are properties.
+They are info that is passed from the main app component (the parent) to the child components that it uses to render information.
+If I had a business card component based on a variety of user data, I might pass the business card component the props of name, job title, and email address.
+This would allow these fields to be displayed in a reusable piece of code, for this example, to display the same type of business card for many different users.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are rendered conditionally based on DOM interactions.
+You might choose to have something happen only after a DOM element has been changed.
+To sync to the change of state or prop, you would include the state or prop in the parameters array [].

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.